skycat-me/simply-static-github-sync/readme.txt

 = 1.3.5, April 14, 2016 =

-* Fix: Simply Static was sometimes throwing an error on a certain WP action
+* Fix: Simply Static Github Sync was sometimes throwing an error on a certain WP action

 = 1.3.4, April 14, 2016 =